Devissage and Localization for the Grothendieck Spectrum of Varieties: CGW-Categories

 In each distinguished square, $f,f'\in \M_\C$ and $g,g'\in \E_\C$.
 The squares satisfy compositional axioms, which say in effect that gluing two squares horizontally or vertically gives another distinguished square.
 In addition, if $f$ and $f'$ are both isomorphisms then for any $g,g'$ either both of the following squares exist, or neither does:

 We sometimes write $\C = (\E_\C,\M_\C)$.
-When $\C$ is clear from context we omit it from the notation. \end{definition}
+When $\C$ is clear from context we omit the subscripts from the notation. \end{definition}

-\begin{example} Let $\A$ be any category, and $\E$ and $\M$ two subcategories.
+\begin{example} Let $\A$ be any category, and $\E$ and $\M$ two subcategories containing all isomorphisms in $\A$.
 We can define a double category structure $(\E,\M)$ by letting the objects be the objects of $\C$, the horizontal morphisms be given by $\M$ and the vertical morphisms by $\E$.
 We let distinguished squares be any subset of the commutative squares in $\A$ which satisfies appropriate closure conditions. \end{example}

 In most cases of interest, the double categories we work with arise as in Example~\ref{ex:ambient}, so it is useful to introduce language for these categories.